maarten-pennings/MPU6050/README.md

 ### This project
 This project implements an Arduino library for the MPU6050.
 It comes with some examples.

 Note that the MPU6050 requires a supply voltage of 3.3V.
-So, Arduino's 5.0V *not* OK.
+So, Arduino's 5.0V is *not* OK.
 However, some boards, like the GY521 have an on-board voltage regulator and level shifter.

 ![GY521 board](GY521.jpg)